quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 If you want to see the logs of your servers use `docker-compose logs -f` while the parameter `-f` means follow and results in the log output being updated every time a new entry is added.

-## Accessing your Quake Live servers with QL Console
+## Accessing your Quake Live servers remotely with QL Console

 If configured so, a Quake Live server provides two APIs, the rcon and the stats API.
 The first one is like the console that you also have ingame while the second one emits events regarding the games that are being played.